UCSBCarpentry/2021-12-14-ucsb-gitbash/_episodes/14-github.md

 this command:

 ~~~
-$ git remote add origin git@github.com:vlad/shell-scripts.git
+$ git remote add origin git@github.com:user.name/shell-scripts.git
 ~~~
 {: .language-bash}

-Make sure to use the URL for your repository rather than Vlad's: the only difference should be your username instead of `vlad`.
+Make sure to use the URL for your repository rather than user.name: the only difference should be your username instead of `user.name`.

 `origin` is a local name used to refer to the remote repository.
 It could be called anything, but `origin` is a convention that is often used by default in git